okx/proof-of-reserves-v2/docs/technical_spec.md

         {
             "left_hashes": [],
             "right_hashes": ["45", "46", "47"]
         }
     ]
 }
 ```

 ## ZKP
-During the construction of batch tree, we generate ZK proof that the batch tree is constructed correctly; and during the construction of recursion
-tree, we generate ZK proof that the children tree's proof is correct and the recursion building logic is constrained.
+During the construction of a batch tree, we generate a ZK proof that the batch tree is constructed correctly.
+During the construction of a recursion tree, we generate a ZK proof that the children proofs are correct and the recursion building logic is constrained.

 ### batch circuit
 **public input**